« back to Projects

 https://ghostbuses.com/

 A ‘ghost bus’ is when a bus tracker app claims that a bus is coming but it never shows up.
 If you live in Chicago and regularly take public transit, you may have been ‘ghosted’ by a bus!
-This project compares real-time data (data that indicates which bus trips actually happened) with schedule data (the trips that the CTA said in advance would happen).
+This project compared real-time data (data that indicates which bus trips actually happened) with schedule data (the trips that the CTA said in advance would happen).

 Q. What is a ghost bus?